CHERIoT-Platform/cheriot-rtos/docs/SoftwareCapabilities.md

 Dynamic software-defined capabilities, as described in the previous section, are exposed to the allocating compartment and must be passed to other compartments (usually in response to some request).
 This presents a bootstrapping problem: what authorises a compartment to request a capability?
-This problem is addressed by providing a mechanism provision software-defined capabilities (managed by one compartment) to another compartment at *build time*.
+This problem is addressed by providing a mechanism for provisioning software-defined capabilities (managed by one compartment) to another compartment at *build time*.
 The simplest case for this is (allocator capabilities)[Allocator.md], which authorise allocation and so are necessary to be able to create any dynamic software-defined capabilities.
 The scheduler also uses this mechanism for capabilities that allow interaction with [interrupts](Interrupts.md).